Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 Apple announced the MacBook Pro with M5 Pro and M5 Max chips on March 3, 2026 (available March 11).
 These feature a new Fusion Architecture connecting two dies into a single processor, delivering up to 4x faster AI performance compared to the previous generation.

-The M5 Pro/Max MacBook Pro is ideal for Mac-based professionals whose work demands sustained performance, a high-quality display, and better connectivity than the MacBook Air provides.
+The 14-inch MacBook Pro suits Mac-based professionals whose work demands sustained performance, a high-quality display, and better connectivity than the MacBook Air provides.
+The base M5 covers most pros; the M5 Pro and M5 Max add CPU/GPU cores for heavier workloads.

 |---|---|